Last Updated: Aug 31, 2015

 - Consumer Expenditure Survey

 The Consumer Expenditure Survey (CE) program consists of two surveys, the quarterly Interview Survey and the Diary Survey, that provide information on the buying habits of American consumers, including data on their expenditures, income, and consumer unit (families and single consumers) characteristics.
 The survey data are collected for the Bureau of Labor Statistics by the U.S. Census Bureau.

 County Business Patterns provides data on the total number of establishments, mid-March employment, first quarter and annual payroll, and number of establishments by nine employment-size classes by detailed industry for all counties in the United States and the District of Columbia.

+From the Bureau of Labor Statistics.
 Gives occupational and wage information statistics.
 How many people work in specific occupations and what they earn.

 The Occupational Employment Statistics (OES) program produces state employment and wage estimates annually for over 800 occupations.